 In 2022, his jet flew 171 private flights equivalent to flying around the planet over 12 times.

-But remember, as long are you are talking about climate change (Bill Gates, etc) taking pictures of the environment (artists bemoaning climate change while traveling around the world), or just saying you care, the lifestyle changes that you demand of everyone else need not apply to you – because you are more virtuous!
+But remember, as long are you are talking about climate change (Bill Gates, etc) taking pictures of the environment (artists bemoaning climate change while traveling around the world), or just saying you care, the lifestyle changes you demand of everyone else need not apply to you – because you are more virtuous!

 Gosia Wozniaka, The Oregonian